 The summary of triceps training:

-When it comes to building mass on any body part, specifically the triceps; they do have multiple attachments where they make their connections near the shoulders, but are attached closer together just below the elbow, this is to simply help extend the lower limb.
+When it comes to building mass on any body part, specifically the triceps; they do have multiple attachments where they make their connections near the shoulders, while lower attachments are closer together just below the elbow, to extend the lower limbs.

-With this in mind, because of these close attachments building sheer size and bulk into the muscle bellies of your triceps training you should consider triceps components and exercises chosen to keep the focus where you want it.
+building sheer size and bulk into the muscle bellies of your triceps training you should consider triceps components and exercises chosen to keep the focus where you want it.

 Every time you feel you’re just not getting anywhere with your triceps training, have a look across the gym, at the guy that has those big triceps you’re trying to build and ask yourself this question...